 What are the advantages of ELISA?

-ELISA tests are generally relatively accurate tests.
+ELISA tests are generally accurate tests.
 They are considered highly sensitive and specific and compare favorably with other methods used to detect substances in the body, such as radioimmune assay (RIA) tests.
 They have the added advantages of not needing radioisotopes (radioactive substances) or a costly radiation counter (a radiation-counting apparatus).